15 Types Of Door Locks (Ultimate Buying Guide)

 Deadbolt Locks

 Deadbolts are usually added as a separate entity on top of the door knob.
-A lot of the homeowners out there prefer to equip their front doors with deadbolt locks just to get that added layer of security
+A lot of the homeowners out there prefer to equip their front doors with deadbolt locks just to get that added layer of security.
+This helps lessen the risk of having intruders around as they can be quite difficult to get into once locked from the inside.

-It’s an extremely secure lock system that makes it almost impossible for a burglar or an intruder to get through the door.
+Itโs an extremely secure lock system that makes it almost impossible for a burglar or an intruder to get through the door.
 They can come in single or double cylinder options.

 Double Cylinder Locks

 As expected, the double cylinder deadbolts offer maximum security compared to the single-cylinder type.
-If you want to really secure your front door, it would be best to go with a door type that’s particularly sturdy and isn’t that easy to break down.
+If you want to really secure your front door, it would be best to go with a door type thatโs particularly sturdy and isnโt that easy to break down.

 Hand Levers

-True to their name, they’re equipped with levers on one side of the door, preferably on its external side, and a twist knob on the side that’s usually on the inside.
+Hand lever locks are excellent for inside doors in the home.
+They can also be commonly found in basement doors and closets.
+True to their name, theyโre equipped with levers on one side of the door, preferably on its external side, and a twist knob on the side thatโs usually on the inside.

-But they do have the ergonomic advantage of allowing you to open them with just one hand, which can be convenient if you happen to have kids, groceries, and other things in tow while you’re trying to enter a specific room.
+Hand levers donโt really provide the same level of security and safety compared to the other locks so theyโre not ideal candidates for the front door.
+But they do have the ergonomic advantage of allowing you to open them with just one hand, which can be convenient if you happen to have kids, groceries, and other things in tow while youโre trying to enter a specific room.

 Locks for Sliding Doors